balennouri/balen-project1/README.md

 # Features

+## The Header And Navigation Bar

+<img src="assets/images/readme-image/header.png">

-* Featured at the top of the page in the left corner, you will see the page name Balen Taha Nour and that will take you to the About me (Home page) if you push it on.
+* Featured at the top of the page in the left corner, you will see the page name Balen Taha Nour and that will take you to the About me (Home page) if you click on it.
 * In the top right corner there are three other navigation links.
 About me (Home page), Gallery and Contact.
 * The font that is used for the navigation links and the website name is a font called Caveat, and it looks good on the website with the black color.
 * When you come on to the website, you easily see the name of the page, and you can easily see the navigation links on the website.

-## The Header And Navigation Bar

-<img src="assets/images/readme-image/header.png">

 * The header have white background color with the website name and the navigation links in black color
 * The header is looking the same across all three pages which enhances usability and consistency.
 * The navigation links allow the users move around in the website in an easy and an effective way.